akankshapatil99/stellar-level-3-4/README.md

 - **Frontend**: Contains the interactive Vite React app.
 - **Contract**: Contains the Stellar Smart Contract configuration needed to execute campaign state on the Soroban testnet.

-# Level 4 Features Completed
-- **Inter-Contract Token Call**: Utilizing `token::Client` to transfer XLM explicitly between the Crowdfunding protocol and the Soroban token contract, properly authenticating the external contract instead of just incrementing a variable.
-- **Smart Contract Token Testing**: Rewrote the cross-environment tests to utilize a deployed token proxy to fully validate standard token boundaries and cross-contract balances.
-- **Rich Initial State**: Added a set of baseline configuration constants to prevent the dApp from feeling empty (showing 0) due to testnet resets.
-- **UI Clarification**: Re-arranged elements under the "Contribute" button to explicitly clarify that the approval triggers an Inter-Contract call, bringing transparency to backend procedures.

 # Level 2 & 3 Features Completed
 - **Loading States**: Displayed while loading blockchain totals.